pierreac-xbe/freeticketing_ghpages/docs/reference/config.md

 - Type: `string`

 The name of the exporter.
-Examples: "haulhub", "xbe".
+Examples: "xbe".

 ### `api_url`